NghiNgo/C--Project/Snakes and Ladders Game/README.md

 Step 4: Check the quotient value is even or not?

 - 4(a): if yes, Assign the value of i as 1.
 Display the sum of i and j.
 Increase the value of i by 1.
 Check the value of i whether it is less than equals to 10 or not?
-If yes, goto step 4(a).If no goto step 5.
+If yes, goto step 4(a).
+If no goto step 5.

 - 4(b): If no, Assign the value of I as 10.
 Display the sum of I and j.
 Decrease the value of I by 1.
 Check whether the value of i is greater than 0 or not?
 If yes, goto step 4(b).
 If no, go to step 5.